 Training & Courses

-- SMA Accredited Training – which are training courses specifically developed and recognised by Sports Medicine Australia
+- SMA Safer Sport Courses – Industry accredited training courses specifically developed and recognised by Sports Medicine Australia

-- Nationally Recognised Training – which are nationally recognised vocational and education training courses and qualifications that SMA delivers as an Registered Training Organisation.
+- Nationally Recognised Training – Nationally recognised vocational and education training courses and qualifications that SMA delivers as an Registered Training Organisation (RTO).

 Sports Medicine Australia is responsible for the quality of training and assessment provided to its students and for the issuing of all qualifications and statement of attainments.